siderolabs/talos/website/content/v1.5/learn-more/kubespan.md

 We need to be able to handle any number of addresses and ports, and we also need to have a mechanism to _try_ them.
 WireGuard only allows us to select one at a time.

-For our implementation, then, we have built a controller which continuously discovers and rotates these IP:port pairs until a connection is established.
+KubeSpan implements a controller which continuously discovers and rotates these IP:port pairs until a connection is established.
 It then starts trying again if that connection ever fails.

 ## Packet Routing

-After we have established a WireGuard connection, our work is not done.
-We still have to make sure that the right packets get sent to the WireGuard interface.
+After we have established a WireGuard connection, we have to make sure that the right packets get sent to the WireGuard interface.

 WireGuard supplies a convenient facility for tagging packets which come from _it_, which is great.
 But in our case, we need to be able to allow traffic which both does _not_ come from WireGuard and _also_ is not destined for another Kubernetes node to flow through the normal mechanisms.